Large Loss Bulletin - Social engineering fraud in M&A transactions

 • C‑suite directors were contacted by fraudsters posing as individuals connected to their investors, requesting support on a confidential M&A transaction involving multi‑jurisdictional deals.

-• Well‑known law firms were impersonated, including the creation of WhatsApp “project groups” and had our insureds sign NDAs to reinforce credibility for the “deal”.
+• Well‑known law firms were impersonated, including the creation of WhatsApp “project groups” asking our insureds sign NDAs to reinforce credibility for the “deal”.

-• Fake portals were established in the name of a major law firm to exchange documents.
+• Fake portals were established in the name of the law firm to exchange documents.

-• Mobile numbers were set up across multiple jurisdictions, making calls and messages appear genuine and coming from different countries.
+• Mobile numbers were set up across multiple jurisdictions making calls and messages, which originated from different countries, appear genuine.

 • Multiple payments were made to fraudulent bank accounts over a 2–3 week period, rather than a single transaction.